Converting to a Wedge? Here's an Overview of our Cornet Mouthpieces

 One Piece British Cornet Models

-- One piece models are available in silver or gold plated brass, or black Delrin plastic
+- One piece models are available in silver plated brass, black Delrin plastic, or in a hybrid format

 - Optional 5 or 10 degree angled rim on two piece models for players with overbite